 This paper describes a memory-aware scheduler that can constrain the memory consumption of a class of naïve parallel algorithms that are oblivious to memory consumption.
 The memory usage is reduced by the scheduler as it chooses to schedule tasks known to reduce the memory footprint whenever available memory resources are low.
 This new scheduler was created by modifying the existing scheduler in the Charm++ Runtime System.
 The new scheduler can therefore be used by any Charm++ program, and hence it is general purpose.
+In essence, the scheduler is an instance of implementing an adaptive technique to automatically adjust application behavior to available memory.
+This adaptive technique could also be used in some other adaptive runtime systems that are now being developed such as ParalleX [5].

 In order for the scheduler to know which tasks should be scheduled when memory resources are limited, the system requires only minor changes to the Charm++ program.
 The programmer simply needs to add an annotation for each of the tasks that reduce memory consumption.
-This section describes the existing Charm++ scheduling system and the modifications that result in a simple memory-aware scheduler.
+This section describes the existing Charm++ scheduling system and the modifications that result in a simple memory-aware distributed scheduler.

-2.1 Existing Charm++ Scheduler
+A. Existing Charm++ Scheduler

 The existing Charm++ Runtime System uses a flexible scheduling mechanism to execute tasks spawned locally and tasks associated with incoming messages from other processors.
-In a Charm++ program, the tasks are Entry Method Invocations on Chare Objects, Chare Groups, or Chare Node Groups [10].
+In a Charm++ program, the tasks are Entry Method Invocations on Chare Objects, Chare Groups, or Chare Node Groups [11].
 The flow of control for a Charm++ parallel program proceeds as entry methods are invoked.
 These entry methods perform computations and asynchronously invoke other entry methods.

-The existing scheduler in the Charm++ Runtime System, which runs on each processor, supports prioritized execution in both LIFO and FIFO modes.
+The existing scheduler in the Charm++ Runtime System, which runs on each processor of a distributed or shared memory machine, supports prioritized execution in both LIFO and FIFO modes.
 Priorities or LIFO/FIFO designations can be associated with each entry method invocation.
 If no priority is specified, a default medium priority is implicitly assumed.
 When an entry method is invoked, its designated queuing scheme is stored along with any parameters to the method inside a message.
 Each message is then delivered to the destination processor or processors.
 Each destination processor will enqueue the message using the queuing scheme specified in the message's header.